yverdon/clogs/README.md

 # clogs
 Prototype geogirafe backend with Django Web Framework

-:warning This is NOT production ready :warning
+:warning: This is NOT production ready :warning:

 ## Start playing